Factors affecting software development costs

 -

 There is a ready-made AI model that can serve the purpose at hand.
-There is no need for additional training and customization.
+There is no need for additional training and customization in this case.
 Developers only have to integrate the model and possibly pay a fee if this model is not open-source or you’re required to purchase a license.

 -